jzillmann/pdf-to-markdown/examples/Alice-In-Wonderland.md

 ‘I beg your pardon,’ said Alice very humbly, ‘you had got to the fifth bend, I think?’
 ‘I had not!’ cried the Mouse, sharply and very angrily.
-‘A knot!’ said Alice, always ready to make herself useful, and looking anxiously about her, ‘Oh, do let me help to undo it!’
+‘A knot!’ said Alice, always ready to make herself useful, and looking anx- iously about her, ‘Oh, do let me help to undo it!’
 ‘I shall do nothing of the sort,’ said the Mouse, getting up and walking away, ‘You insult me by talking such nonsense!’